mark-escosura/mark-escosura/README.md

 * 🌍  I'm based in California
 * 🖥️   Here is my portfolio 🙋🏽‍♂️ -> [markintech.dev](https://markintech.dev)
 * ✉️  You can contact me at [escosuramarkse@gmail.com](mailto:escosuramarkse@gmail.com)
-* 🧠  I'm learning server-side rendering using CRUD Operations via ExpressJS Framework
+* 🧠  I'm learning React Hooks and how to create custom hooks
 * 🤝  I'm open to collaborating on Projects that involve CRUD Operations
 * ⚡  I enjoy playing games such as Call Of Duty Mobile and Black Desert Online Mobile.
 I also enjoy watching anime and Korean dramas during my free time.